What is a Condo? How to Buy or Invest in a Condominium?

 What is a Condominium?

-When you buy a condo, you get a legal deed, pay a mortgage, and build equity over time, just like any other homeowner.
+Moreover, when you buy a condo, you get a legal deed, pay a mortgage, and build equity over time, just like any other homeowner.
 You’ll also usually pay a monthly homeowner’s association (HOA) fee, which helps take care of shared spaces and services.

 You own the insides of your residential unit, which includes walls, floors, ceilings, and fixtures.
 Meanwhile, depending on your building and purchase agreement, your condo ownership will also include some appliances or systems like water heaters and boilers.